rlrh/rayner-lim-personal-website-c0ad5/content/pages/index.md

     view_all_url: portfolio
 seo:
   title: Rayner Lim
+  description: >-
-  description: ' I design and code, and am passionate about building great products and user experiences.'
+    I design and code, and am passionate about building great products and user experiences.
+I'm an aspiring software engineer currently studying computer science at the National University of Singapore.
   extra:
     - name: 'og:type'
       value: website